 A dedicated team is in charge of supervising Meridiam’s four solar plants in Senegal.
 The plant therefore benefits from pooled resources and return of experience

-A farming perimeter has been set up to help the population increase their revenues through an intensive farming programme with water now made available all year long, thanks to the water drills carried out by the project company.
+A farming perimeter management committee was set up and representatives from the communities were fully trained by IQPA, a local consultant hired by the Project Company.
+The objective is to help the local population increase their revenues through an intensive farming programme with water now made available all year long, thanks to the drills carried out by the Project Company.
 The first harvests (tomatoes, eggplants, okra) occurred in 2019 and vegetables were sold to the local market to the benefit of the local population.
-Thanks to regular training held in favour of the communities, the transfer of responsibility of the perimeter to full autonomy was done during February 2021.
-This 10-ha farming perimeter has created 12 local jobs.
+Thanks to regular trainings held in favour of the communities to enable them to be fully autonomous, transfer of responsibility of the perimeter towards these communities has occurred in February 2021.
+The 10-ha farming perimeter has created permanent 11 local jobs.

 Learn more about the project:

 from Senergy project leveraged